adammathes/epubverify/ROADMAP.md

 **3. Reporter (`scripts/crawl-report.sh`)**

 - Generates a summary of all crawl runs: total EPUBs tested, match rate, discrepancies by category
-- For new discrepancies: creates a GitHub issue with the EPUB source URL, both validator outputs, and the specific error code differences
+- For new discrepancies: edits a document in the repo with the EPUB source URL, both validator outputs, and the specific error code differences to review and fix
+- Optionally files an ISSUE in the github repo
 - Optionally: if the discrepancy involves an error code we've seen before, adds a comment to the existing issue instead of creating a new one
 - Optionally: for false negatives, generates a synthetic test fixture that reproduces the issue and adds it to `testdata/synthetic/`